Warrant: Now-former Waterbury official ordered 16 alcoholic drinks the night of hit-and-run that left teen in critical condition

 Camera footage shows him parking at a restaurant and bar at about 2:30 p.m., and then leaving at about 10 p.m.
 About 20 minutes later, he parked at a bar on East Main Street, and then left near midnight.

-He ordered 14 alcoholic drinks at the first bar, and two beers at the second, according to the warrant.
-Camera footage shows Egan consumed 14 alcoholic drinks at the first bar, the arrest warrant stated.
+Egan ordered 14 alcoholic drinks at the first bar, and two beers at the second, according to the warrant.
+Camera footage shows he consumed 14 alcoholic drinks at the first bar, the arrest warrant stated.

 Egan’s attorney had no comment when asked by News 8 on Thursday.